 Nuvei announces next step in its global expansion plan with Australia launch

-Nuvei is enabling eCommerce businesses in the world’s 12th largest economy to accelerate their growth

-/EIN News/ -- MONTREAL, March 05, 2023 (GLOBE NEWSWIRE) -- Nuvei Corporation (“Nuvei” or the “Company”) (Nasdaq: NVEI) (TSX: NVEI), the Canadian fintech company, announces today that businesses operating in Australia can now access its full suite of market-leading payments solutions including acquiring, processing, alternative payment methods and risk management.
+MONTREAL, March 05, 2023 (GLOBE NEWSWIRE) -- Nuvei Corporation ("Nuvei" or the "Company") NVEI NVEI, the Canadian fintech company, announces today that businesses operating in Australia can now access its full suite of market-leading payments solutions including acquiring, processing, alternative payment methods and risk management.

 Australian businesses operating locally and globally will benefit from Nuvei's cutting-edge, agile technology that's built to accelerate their growth.
 Nuvei's payments platform enables businesses to optimize operating costs and boost conversion rates by maximizing payments acceptance, minimizing risk, and enhancing the consumer payment experience.
 This includes offering all local and relevant payment methods.